ConTronTech/MouseCat/README.md

 ## Adding Custom Sprites

 Drop any `oneko*.png` sprite sheets in `src/sprite/` and they'll be automatically detected!
-The sprite sheet should be 32x32 pixel frames in an 8-column grid format.
+The sprite sheet should be 32x32 pixel frames in an 8-column grid format. defalt one is provided it is called `oneko-W.png`

 ## Autostart on Boot